 Town Manager Austin Faison and Public Health Director Meredith Hurley would like to update Winthrop residents on the latest information involving the COVID-19 pandemic.
-Since Friday, they have received notification from the Massachusetts Department of Public Health (DPH) of one additional residents affected by COVID-19.
-It is with sadness that three deaths have been reported.
+They have received notification from the Massachusetts Department of Public Health (DPH) of one additional resident affected by COVID-19.

 COVID-19 Emergency Operations Center